zwizwa/asm_tools/README.md

   functions, but it can make it harder to create "ball of mud" state machines that have update functions spanning a large number of registers in a way that is not easy to factor into a combination of smaller state machines.
-In some way the language forces you to modularize to a much finer degree.
+In some way the Seq language forces you to modularize to a much finer degree.
 I have learned that some people are really not a fan of this approach.
 Up to now I have found this to be a net plus and maybe the biggest lesson to learn about how to